 6. Shahid Khan – Fulham ($12 billion)

-However, Khan's huge fortune does not come from sports but from his career as an entrepreneur with the automotive manufacturing company Flex-N-Gate, which he founded while he was a student at the University of Illinois.
-The company specializes in supplying auto parts and has become one of the largest suppliers to the US auto industry.
-Khan’s success in the automotive industry has helped him amass a huge fortune, opening the way for him to invest in the sports and entertainment industries.
-Khan entered the football world in 2013 when he bought Fulham, helping the team maintain a mid-table position in the Premier League, marking an important milestone in his development journey in sports.
+Khan’s success in the automotive industry has helped him amass an immense fortune, paving the way for him to invest in the sports and entertainment industries.
+Khan entered the football world in 2013 when he bought Fulham, where he helped the team maintain a stable mid-table position in the Premier League, marking an important milestone in his journey in sports development.

 7. Stan Kroenke – Arsenal ($7.8 billion)